4 Ways To Start Your Own Tutoring Business

 The great thing about starting your own business is that you can offer your students variety.
 Some will prefer face-to-face tuition, others prefer working online.

-1. Offer lessons in your premises
+Offer lessons on your premises

 You can start charging an hourly rate for your lessons at rented premises or in a working area/study of your home.

-The great thing about renting is that you don’t have to rent premises full time, you can just hire a space for few times a week.
+The great thing about renting is that you don’t have to rent premises full time, you can just hire a space for a few times a week.

 If you click here you can see that many people use specialist companies when buying educational furniture.
 This could be anything from chairs and tables to computer workstations and exam desks.
 If space is limited you could even purchase folding tables and chairs.